CKLekhana/Exploring-Image-Features-and-Implementing-Classical-Classification-Models/README.md

 # Key Findings
 The experimental results highlight the following key insights:
-### The Achilles' Heel of Simple Models: Raw pixel-based models perform well on clean images but are highly sensitive to rotation.
+### The Achilles' Heel of Simple Models
+Raw pixel-based models perform well on clean images but are highly sensitive to rotation.
-### SIFT's Proven Robustness: The SIFT pipeline, especially with an LR classifier, shows remarkable resilience to rotation, outperforming the other methods.
+### SIFT's Proven Robustness
+The SIFT pipeline, especially with an LR classifier, shows remarkable resilience to rotation, outperforming the other methods.
+### HOG's Practicality
-### HOG's Practicality: HOG is a well-balanced choice, proving highly stable against scaling and blurring, even while it struggles with rotation.
+HOG is a well-balanced choice, proving highly stable against scaling and blurring, even while it struggles with rotation.

 # Getting Started
 To run this project, you will need to install the required dependencies.

-## Clone the repository:
+## Clone the repository

 git clone https://github.com/CKLekhana/Exploring-Image-Features-and-Implementing-Classical-Classification-Models.git \
 cd Exploring-Image-Features-and-Implementing-Classical-Classification-Models

-# Install dependencies:
+# Install dependencies
 This project was built with Python.
 You will need libraries such as scikit-learn, OpenCV (cv2), NumPy, and Matplotlib.

 pip install -r requirements.txt